-19.E.1.
-If a non-standing player loses contact with the pivot spot in order to stand up, it is not a travel, provided the new pivot is established at the same location.

-19.E.2.
-It is not a travel if a player catches the disc while running or jumping, does not speed up or change direction while in possession of the disc, and releases a pass before three additional points of ground contact occur, provided that all points of ground contact are completely in-bounds, excluding their attacking end zone (16.C).
-In this instance, a player is not required to establish a pivot or stop as quickly as possible.
+- 18.E.1.
+If a non-standing player loses contact with the pivot spot in order to stand up, it is not a travel, provided the new pivot is established at the same location. - 18.E.2.
+It is not a travel if a player catches the disc while running or jumping, does not speed up or change direction while in possession of the disc, and releases a pass before three additional points of ground contact occur, provided that all points of ground contact are completely in-bounds, excluding their attacking end zone.
+In this instance, a player is not required to establish a pivot or stop as quickly as possible. - 18.E.3.

-19.E.3.
 If play stops, the thrower may reset the pivot.

-19.F.
+18.F.
 Resolutions:

-19.F.1.
-If the travel occurs and a pass is thrown:

-19.F.1.a.
-If the pass is incomplete, play continues uninterrupted (as per the Continuation Rule, 17.C.4.b).
+- 18.F.1.
+If the travel occurs and a pass is thrown: - 18.F.1.a.
+If the pass is incomplete, play continues uninterrupted (as per the Continuation Rule, 17.C.4.b). - 18.F.1.b.

-19.F.1.b.
 If the pass is complete, play stops and the disc is returned to the thrower where the travel occurred (as per the Continuation Rule, 17.C.4.a.1).
-Play restarts with a check. [[The spot where the travel occurred is the spot on the field where the thrower's pivot would have been had they not traveled.]]¶
+Play restarts with a check. [[The spot where the travel occurred is the spot on the field where the thrower's pivot would have been had they not traveled.]] - 18.F.1.b.1.
+If the thrower threw from either the end zone or out-of-bounds, and their pivot was more than one step from the appropriate spot, the following procedure is used instead:

-19.F.1.b.1.
-If the thrower threw from either the end zone or out-of-bounds, and their pivot was more than one step from the appropriate spot, the following procedure is used instead: First, the disc is checked in where the thrower threw the pass, making it live, then the thrower walks to the appropriate spot for their pivot and puts the disc in play. [[At this point, the stall count may resume.]]
+First, the disc is checked in where the thrower threw the pass, making it live, then the thrower walks to the appropriate spot for their pivot and puts the disc in play. [\[\[At this point, the stall count may resume.\]\]](#)

-19.F.2.
-If the travel occurs and no pass has been attempted:
+- 18.F.2.
+If the travel occurs and no pass has been attempted: - 18.F.2.a.

-19.F.2.a.
 Play does not stop.
 The defense (typically the marker) points to the spot where the travel occurred, and the thrower returns to that spot without delay.
-The thrower must touch the disc to the ground before attempting a legal pass. [[Play does not stop, but the disc is live, so it is still subject to a turnover (for example if the thrower drops it).]]
+The thrower must touch the disc to the ground before attempting a legal pass. [\[\[Play does not stop, but the disc is live, so it is still subject to a turnover \(for example if the thrower drops it\).\]\]](#) - 18.F.2.b.

-19.F.2.b.
 The stall count is paused until the thrower sets a pivot where the travel occurred.
 The marker is not required to say "stalling" when resuming the count if they previously initiated the stall count by saying "stalling" prior to calling travel.
-The thrower must touch the disc to the ground before attempting a pass. [[The marker must initiate a stall count with the word "stalling," but resuming the count does not require the marker to say "stalling" again because play did not stop.]]
+The thrower must touch the disc to the ground before attempting a pass. - 18.F.2.c.

-19.F.2.c.
 If the thrower wishes to contest the travel call, they announce "violation" and play stops.
-Upon checking the disc in, the stall count resumes at the count reached plus 1, or 6 if over 5 (15.F.1.cA.5.a.3). [[If the defense does not indicate to the thrower where the travel occurred, or the thrower wishes to contest the location of an indicated spot, the thrower should announce "violation", stopping play, and explain that the spot was incorrectly/not indicated.
-After setting their pivot in the correct spot, and checking the disc in, the stall count resumes at the count reached plus 1, or 6 if over 5 (15.F.1.cA.5.a.3).]]
+Upon checking the disc in, the stall count resumes at the count reached plus 1, or 6 if over 5 (15.F.1.c). [\[\[If the defense does not indicate to the thrower where the travel occurred, or the thrower wishes to contest the location of an indicated spot, the thrower should announce "violation", stopping play, and explain that the spot was incorrectly/not indicated.
+After setting their pivot in the correct spot, and checking the disc in, the stall count resumes at the count reached plus 1, or 6 if over 5 \(15.F.1.c\).\]\]](#)